How to build a scalable business

 Scalable businesses have low operational overheads and use technology to stay streamlined and competitive.

-Many tech startups are able to scale very quickly over relatively short period of time.
+Many tech startups are able to scale very quickly over a relatively short period of time.
 This is because offering software-as-a-service (SaaS) means you have no inventory to worry about.
 Businesses with low operating overheads don’t need a lot of resources or infrastructure to grow rapidly.

 Even companies that are not directly related to the technology industry have a greater ability to scale by creating technology that helps other people scale.